bitsnaps/catboost-demo/README.md

-# CatBoot example for Java
+# CatBoost example for Java

-The simplest CatBoot for Java example.
+The simplest CatBoost for Java example.

 ## Build
 ```